anarcat/feed2tweet/docs/source/configure.rst

 For the [rss] section:

 - uri: the url of the rss feed to parse
 - tweet: format of the tweet you want to post.
 It should use existing entries of the RSS fields like {title} or {link}.
-Launch it with this field empty to display all available entries.
+Launch it with this field empty to display all available entries
+- {one field of the rss feed}_pattern: takes a string representing a pattern to match for a specified field of each rss entry of the rss feed, like title_pattern or summary_pattern
+- {one field of the rss feed}_pattern_case_sensitive: either the pattern matching for the specified field should be case sensitive or not.
+Default to true if not specified

 For the [hashtaglist] section: